All Episodes

 There has to be someone out there who's calling the human resources hotline motivated by something other than the desire to seek justice.

-It's sad because for those few women that that may have ulterior motives, then it hurts the women that are legitimate victims of what is, I think, you know, heinous treatment of women.
+It's sad because for those few women that may have ulterior motives, then it hurts the women that are legitimate victims of what is, I think, you know, heinous treatment of women.

 On a forcible rape.

-But again, even with a forcible rape, um, if it happened 40, 50 years ago or they're saying it happened 40, 50 years ago, it's very difficult to prove that.
+But again, even with a forcible rape, if it happened 40, 50 years ago or they're saying it happened 40, 50 years ago, it's very difficult to prove that.

-You know, uh, I agree, and and convictions are extremely rare.
+And convictions are extremely rare.

 That case, 20 years later, no physical evidence whatsoever, and they got a conviction.

-So it is possible, unlikely but possible.
+So it is possible, unlikely, but possible.

 There is no civil remedy.